1

 Orig.
 Maurice Lacroix Masterpiece Luxury Men's Chronograph Automatic Day/Date ca. 1995

-Steel case.
-White dial with black Roman numerals and circumferential tachymeter scale, small second at 9, 30-minute and 12-hour counters at 12 and 6
+Stainless steel case with genuine gold bezel.
+White dial with black Roman numerals and a circumferential tachymeter scale, small seconds at 9 o'clock, 30-minute and 12-hour counters at 12 and 6 o'clock, solid gold-plated pushers and crown.

-Date at 6 o'clock, day of the week at 3 o'clock, automatic movement, case diameter: 37 mm, original signed high-grade Maurice Lacroix genuine leather strap with Maurice Lacroix signet in gold
+Date at 6 o'clock, day of the week at 3 o'clock, automatic movement, case diameter: 37 mm, original signed, highly precious Maurice Lacroix genuine leather strap with Maurice Lacroix signet in gold.
+This is very worn and could soon break with wear, but it is the original strap with the original Maurice Lacroix gold signet on it.

 This great luxury piece runs continuously (accuracy not tested)

-EZ 2: barely noticeable signs of age and wear, glass good, dial unrestored flawless, lid closes flush, starts and runs continuously, original ML genuine leather strap has clear traces of sweat on the inside
+EZ 2: barely noticeable signs of age and wear except for the very worn original strap, good glass, unrestored flawless dial, lid closes flush, tarnishes and runs smoothly, original ML genuine leather strap has noticeable traces of welding and cracks, which will need to be replaced soon

 History of the Swiss luxury watch manufacturer Maurice Lacroix (Source: Wikipedia):